 - Listed prominently on the CAUTHE website

-- The CAUTHE Fellows’ award is given each year to an academic from Australia or New Zealand who is seen to have made the greatest contribution to tourism, hospitality and/or event education and/or research from those who have been nominated.
+- The CAUTHE Fellows’ awards are given each year to academics from Australia or New Zealand who are seen to have made the greatest contribution to research and education in the tourism, hospitality and/or events context from those who have been nominated.

 - There are four awards.
 Two awards will be given to new and emerging scholars, and two to mid-career scholars, who have made a strong contribution to research and education respectively.